ChenPu2002/Medical_Chatbot/README.md

 - .env is used for store the API key (PLEASE add your own OPENAI API key in this file)
 - inference_model_training.ipynb is model visualization about the accuracy of different models based on Kaggle dataset we used in the program
 <br>
+We did not include RAG code in the main code we provided for chatbot running to keep costs and efficiency, but we include the code for RAG in RAG_code directory.

 1. Create a conda virtual environment
 ```bash